What is a good bounce rate and why you should care.

 Why Should You Care?

 You should care about achieving a good bounce rate since it’s one of the main metrics that indicates site performance.
 Together, low traffic and high bounce rate define a failing website.
-If you’re going to have a website it’s a good idea to maximize it.
-Otherwise, it can be a colossal waste of time.
+If you’re going to be running Google Ads campaigns or be investing in SEO services then it is a good idea to try to maximize your return from these services.
+Otherwise, your investment can be a colossal waste of time and money.
 When making money is the goal, you definitely want customers spending more time on your site.

 Other Factors to Consider